concourse/semver-resource/README.md

 # Semver Resource

 A resource for managing a version number.
-Persists the version number in an S3 bucket or a Git repository.
+Persists the version number in one of several backing stores.

 ## Source Configuration